houseninjadojo/app/README.md

 In a directory of your choosing run: `git clone git@github.com:houseninjadojo/app.git`

+### Install ASDF plugins

+`cd` into the app directory you just checked out and run: `asdf install`.

+This will install the nodejs and yarn versions locked in `.tool-versions` file and create a version-locked space for global node modules.

 ### Install node modules

-`cd` into the app directory you just checked out, and run: `yarn install`.
+In the app directory, run: `yarn install`.

 ## Running / Development